99th Air Base Wing: Strategic Reconnaissance from 1953

-The unit was reactivated as the 99th Strategic Reconnaissance Wing (99th SRW) in January 1953, replacing the Pennsylvania Air National Guard's 111th Strategic Reconnaissance Wing at Fairchild AFB, Washington, which was activated during the Korean War.
-The 99th SRW was assigned to the Strategic Air Command's Fifteenth Air Force, 57th Air Division.
-Its operational squadrons were the 346th, 347th and 348th Reconnaissance squadrons, assuming the RB-29 aircraft of the departing 111th.
+The 99th Strategic Reconnaissance Wing was activated in January 1953, replacing the Pennsylvania Air National Guard's 111th Strategic Reconnaissance Wing at Fairchild Air Force Base, Washington, which was activated during the Korean War.
+The 99th was assigned to the Strategic Air Command's Fifteenth Air Force, 57th Air Division.
+Its operational squadrons were the 346th, 347th and 348th Reconnaissance squadrons, assuming the Boeing RB-29 Superfortress aircraft of the departing 111th.

-Beginning in the last quarter 1952, the wing began receiving the RB-36 reconnaissance version of the B-36 Peacemaker intercontinental bomber at Fairchild AFB in Spokane Washington.
+Beginning in the last quarter 1952, the wing began receiving the RB-36 reconnaissance version of the Convair B-36 Peacemaker intercontinental bomber at Fairchild.
 The wing performed worldwide photographic, electronic, and visual day and night strategic reconnaissance as its primary mission until late 1954, and until September 1956 as a secondary mission.

 From January 1955 to February 1956, the wing participated in the FICON (FIghter CONveyor) project, which was a project to extend the range of reconnaissance jets by having them operate as parasites from B-36 bombers.
 Starting in 1955, the wing began to receive ten GRB-36Ds, which had been modified with equipment to stow, service, release, and retrieve Republic RF-84K Thunderflash aircraft assigned to the 91st Strategic Reconnaissance Squadron of the 71st Strategic Reconnaissance Wing at nearby Larson Air Force Base, Washington.
 Carrier aircraft retained their electronic reconnaissance equipment, but this was relocated aft of the bomb bays to accommodate the parasite jets.
 Within two years, SAC phased out all its fighter type aircraft and FICON ended.

 On 16 June 1954 the wing, along with SAC's other B-36 reconnaissance wings were assigned bombing as their primary mission.
 However, they retained their designations as reconnaissance wings until 1956.
 The wing deployed its B-36s to Andersen Air Force Base, Guam, January–April 1956.
 The wing was reassigned to the Eighth Air Force's 57th Air Division on 4 September 1956.